MicrosoftDocs/bot-docs/articles/includes/quickstart-dotnet.md

 Next, start the emulator and then connect to your bot in the emulator:

 1. Click the **Create a new bot configuration** link in the emulator "Welcome" tab.
-2. Fill out the fields for your bot, then click **Save and connect**.
+2. Fill out the fields for your bot.
+Use your bot's welcome page address (typically http://localhost:3978) and append routing info '/api/messages' to this address.
+3. then click **Save and connect**.

 ## Interact with your bot